dougblack/dougblack.io/markdown/metaclasses.md

 take you on a tour of one of the more amazing examples of Python's mutability&mdash;metaclasses.

+*This article is written from the perspective of Python 2.7.*

 ## What Is A Class?

 Before we delve into the magic of metaclasses, we should revist classes.